nuitrcs/intro-command-line-april-2019/commandline-exercise1.md

-# Practice 2
+# Practice Navigating Files and Directories

-These are during-workshop exercises that correspond to the second command line script
+These are during-workshop exercises that correspond to the Navigating Files and Directories material

 ## Exploring More ls Flags